Washington Accounting Schools

 Seattle, WA 98105

 Student Review: “UW is a state school but it is commonly refer as a ‘public Ivy League.’
-I’ve never been to a Ivy League school but the courses and program were quite challenging.
+I’ve never been to an Ivy League school but the courses and program were quite challenging.
 I think the problem is because it is such a big school so there is the nature of competition.
 Since it is such a big school, you do meet a lot of people which is great for networking.
 My peers didn’t get me jobs right away but they did give me interview tips.
 Landing an interview at the Big 4 or Amazon is quite common.
 The Beta Alpha Psi is a good club to join.
 It’s not all accounting students which is nice.
 Like any college, the 200 level classes were not that tough but intermediate accounting was a big jump.
-I just wish there were more online classes for accounting.” -student at University of Washington
+I just wish there were more online classes for accounting.” -Student at University of Washington

 Pullman, WA 99164